YJMicrobes/Nanopore-Adaptive-Sequencing/README.md

-# 🧬 Nanopore Microbiome & Comparative Genomics Toolkit
+# 🧬 Nanopore Adaptive Sequencing Pipelines

 A modular suite of Oxford Nanopore long-read bioinformatics pipelines for: